 Early Years in Princeton

 In 1780, an amended charter declared that the trustees should no longer swear allegiance to the king of England, and in 1783 the Continental Congress met in Nassau Hall, thus making it the capitol of the United States for a short time.
-Nine Princeton alumni attended the Constitutional Convention of 1787, more than from any other American or British institution.
+Nine Princeton alumni attended the Constitutional Convention of 1787, more than any other American or British institution.
 Not surprisingly, the College’s revised charter of 1799 called for the trustees to support the new Constitution of the United States of America.

 In the Nation’s Service

 As part of the sesquicentennial celebrations in 1896, the College of New Jersey changed its name to Princeton University and adopted as an informal motto “Princeton in the nation’s service,” the title of the keynote speech by Woodrow Wilson, then a faculty member.
 Six years later Wilson became Princeton’s 13th president.
 During his term of office (1902-10) plans for building the Graduate College were finalized, and what had been the College of New Jersey began to grow into a full-scale university.